Notalib/nativescript-accessibility-ext/README.md

 #### Function: View.iosPostAccessibilityNotification(notificationType: string, arg?: string | null) (iOS)

-Post an accessibility notification to iOS.
+Post an accessibility notification to `iOS`.

+**Please note:** These are exposed as is and most of them haven't been tested.

 ```typescript
 el.iosPostAccessibilityNotification(notificationType, arg);